FAQs About PURCH

 In addition, PURCH has developed partnerships with organizations and advocates in both rural and urban areas, and is able to offer learning opportunities in both of those environments.

 For example, the Longitudinal Preceptor Program and the Population and Community Health Clerkship both have placements with physicians in either an urban or rural area.
-In clinical years PURCH also offers electives to further explore rural and urban health.
+During clinical years, PURCH also offers electives to further explore rural and urban health.
 PURCH students are able to develop an understanding of shared—and unique—rural and urban health needs directly from community members and health care providers themselves.

 How are clinical rotations different for PURCH students?

-PURCH students have the same Exploration Phase core clinical clerkships as non-PURCH students—Family Medicine, Pediatrics, OB/GYN, Psychiatry, Neurology, Internal Medicine, Surgery, and Radiology.
+PURCH students have the same Exploration Phase core clinical clerkships as Worcester based students—Family Medicine, Pediatrics, OB/GYN, Psychiatry, Neurology, Internal Medicine, Surgery, and Radiology.
 They are delivered in a similar structural model and have the same learning objectives and the identical grading system.

 In my fourth year, will I be able to do clinical rotations outside of Baystate?

 Yes.
-For the fourth year Horizons Phase, PURCH students do their required Acting Internships, their Emergency Clinical Problem Solver rotation, and a one week Advanced Biomedical & Translational Science rotation at Baystate Health.
-Other Horizon Phase electives can be done outside of Baystate Health.
+For the fourth year Horizons Phase, PURCH students do their required Acting Internships, their Emergency Clinical Problem Solver rotation and ICU Rotation at Baystate.
+All other Horizon Phase electives can be done outside of Baystate Health.

 Do I get additional course credit for PURCH-specific coursework?